linyuxuanlin/Wiki_MkDocs/docs/TheExec(The_Executive).md

 title: TheExec (The Executive) 🚧
 ---

-**TheExec(The Executive)** one of the highest-level object, which gives access to test executive related properties.
+**TheExec(The Executive)** is one of the highest-level objects, which gives access to test executive related properties.

 ## Flow